 Q6.
 How is Digital Signature Validated and Secured?

 Ans: Digital signature is mainly used for assurance of authentication and integrity of received data.
 If data is encrypted using the public key, data can be decrypted using the private key and vice-versa.
 In this way, the digital signature is validated and it ensures authentication, confidentiality, integrity, and non-repudiation.

 Q7.
-What is Certificate Revocation List (CRL)?
+What is the Certificate Revocation List (CRL)?

 Ans: Certificate Revocation List (CRL) is a list of digital certificates issued by Certifying Authority (CA) and it contains revoked digital signatures before their scheduled expiry date.
 Certificates available in this list should no longer be trusted.

 Q8.
 What does X.509 refer to as it relates to digital certificates?